openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 4. Click the **Driver** tab to see the driver version.
    ![](../img/DeviceDriverVersion.PNG)

 You are done updating your device driver and are ready to use your GPU.
-Proceed to the <a href="#get-started">Start Using the Toolkit</a> section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.
+Proceed to the <a href="openvino_docs_install_guides_installing_openvino_windows.html#get-started">Start Using the Toolkit</a> section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.